Here’s which airlines guarantee family seating

 Southwest currently has open seating, meaning no passengers have seat assignments, and customers snag their seats once they get on the plane.

-Under this seating process, Southwest allows families with children under six to board after the A group, which boards first, usually allowing those families time to get seats together before the plane fills up.
+Under this seating process, Southwest allows families with children under six to board after the A group, the first boarding group, usually allowing those families time to get seats together before the plane fills up.

 Southwest announced in July 2024 that it would do away with open seating and switch to assigned seats sometime in 2025.
 So far, the airline has no information on the family seating policy once assigned seating is implemented.